-- In a separate bowl, whisk together the egg yolks and caster sugar until the mixture is thick and pale yellow.
+- In a separate bowl, whisk together the egg yolks and sugar until the mixture is thick and pale yellow.

 - Lightly fold the whisked egg whites into the chocolate mixture, one-third at a time.

-- Pour the cake mixture into the tin and even it out with a palette knife.
+- Pour the cake mixture into the pan and even it out with a palette knife.